+a) Reserved.

-- a) Reserved. - b) This GM applies to major type design changes under EMAR 21A.101 for aeronautical products type-certificated, restricted type-certificated, supplemental type-certificated or EMTSO approved (APU) under EMAR 21 (ref.
-21A.21.
-21A.23, 21A.115, 21A.604), with application for the type-certification basis of the applicable airworthiness code for the Certification Basis. - c) Minor type design changes are automatically considered not significant under EMAR 21A.101(b) and the existing type-certification basis is considered adequate for their approval under EMAR 21A.95. - d) Reserved. - e) For the purpose of this GM, the term aeronautical products, or products, means type-certificated or restricted type-certificated aircraft, engines, and propellers or EMTSO approved APUs. - f) This GM is not intended to be used to determine the applicable environmental protection requirements (aircraft noise, fuel venting and exhaust emission requirements) for changed products.
+b) This GM applies to major type design changes under EMAR 21.A.101 for aeronautical products type-certificated, restricted type-certificated, supplemental type-certificated or EMTSO approved (APU) under EMAR 21 (ref.
+21.A.21.
+21.A.23, 21.A.115, 21.A.604), with application for the type-certification basis of the applicable airworthiness code for the Certification Basis.

+c) Minor type design changes are automatically considered not significant under EMAR 21.A.101(b) and the existing type-certification basis is considered adequate for their approval under EMAR 21.A.95.

+d) Reserved.

+f) This GM is not intended to be used to determine the applicable environmental protection requirements (aircraft noise, fuel venting and exhaust emission requirements) for changed products.